First Year CS Guide

 What Is The CSSU?

 So since this guide is made in coordination with the CSSU, we would like to introduce you to them.
-The Computer Science Student Union (or CSSU in short) represents all Computer Science students who are either taking a Computer Science course, or are a part of the Computer Science program (Minor/Major/Specialist) at the U of T St. George campus.
-They offer a variety of services, and sell drinks and snacks (and ice cream sandwiches!) out of their office in BA2250 (Bahen Centre for Information Technology, 40 St. George Street, 2nd floor) when it eventually reopens.
+The Computer Science Student Union (or CSSU in short) represents all Computer Science students who are either taking a Computer Science course or are a part of the Computer Science program (CS Minor/Major/Specialist, Data Science Specialist) at the U of T St. George campus.
+We offer services and sell drinks and snacks (and 50¢ ice cream sandwiches!) out of the office in BA2250 (Bahen Centre for Information Technology, 40 St. George Street, 2nd floor).

 Ice-cream sandwich GIF

-CSSU also hosts a variety of events, including game nights, pancake breakfasts, town halls, and academic events, where students have the opportunity to socialize with each other over pancakes, video games and stuff that they're interested in.
-They also have lots of video games and consoles in the office, from the Gamecube (for Smash Bros.) to the Switch (Super Smash Bros Ultimate) and an Xbox One and Playstation 3 for you to play with your friends, or make new ones.
-Feel free to drop by, say hello, and introduce yourself!
-You can sign-up for their email newsletter that will contain information on upcoming events here
+The CSSU also hosts a ton of different events, including game nights, pancake breakfasts, town halls, and academic events, where students get to socialize with each other over pancakes, video games, and stuff they're interested in.
+We also sport plenty of amenities in the office; I'm talking televisions, game consoles (Xbox Original/360/X, PS2/3, Gamecube, Switch), a microwave/sink/kettles, fridges, and more!
+Although we represent the CS students at UTSG, the community and Bahen lounge are open to anyone and everyone from all backgrounds and fields of study; feel free to drop by, say hello, and introduce yourself!
+You can sign up for our email newsletter that will contain information on upcoming events here or join our Discord here.

 Smash Bros GIF

-They also support CS Orientation, which happens at the beginning of the year for students to get to know each other and to be introduced to some great info.
-Stay tuned for more details later this summer on how its being reworked for 2020!!
+To make the transition to university a little smoother, we also run the annual First-Year CS Orientation, which happens at the beginning of the year for students to get to know each other and to be introduced to some great info.
+Stay tuned for more details later this summer on how it's being reworked!

 Common Terms That You Should Know